 Treatment with Zydelig must be withheld in the event of suspected pneumonitis.
-Once pneumonitis has resolved and if re-treatment is appropriate, resumption of treatment at 100 mg twice daily can be considered.
-Treatment with Zydelig must be permanently discontinued in the event of moderate or severe symptomatic pneumonitis or organising pneumonia (see sections 4.4 and 4.8).
+Once pneumonitis has resolved and if re-treatment is appropriate, resumption of treatment at 100 mg twice daily can be considered (see sections 4.4 and 4.8).